Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Doubly stochastic advection-diffusion-decay model (DSADM)

 The transformation function is defined here to be

-where $\bar\psi$ is the unperturbed value of $\psi$, the function $g$ is the same as in section \ref{sec_sigma} and controlled by the same saturation hyperparameter $b$, and $\varepsilon_\psi$ is the small positive constant.
+where $\overline\psi$ is the unperturbed value of $\psi$, the function $g$ is the same as in section \ref{sec_sigma} and controlled by the same saturation hyperparameter $b$, and $\varepsilon_\psi$ is the small non-negative constant.
 The hyperparameter $\varepsilon_\psi$ is introduced to allow for small negative values of $\psi$ (that is, of $\rho$ and $\nu$).
-This will take place if the generating Gaussian field $\psi^*$ happens to take a large negative value, which will lead to a vanishingly small value of $g(\psi^*)$ (see Eq.(\ref{logist}) and Fig.\ref{Fig_Logistic}) and thus to a negative value of $\psi$ due to Eq.(\ref{psi}).

-Allowing for negative values of $\rho$ and $\nu$ is motivated by the desire to introduce an intermittent instability into the model.
+This will take place if the pre-transform Gaussian field $\psi^*$ happens to take a large negative value.
+Allowing for negative values of the decay coefficient $\rho$ and the diffusion coefficient $\nu$ is motivated by the desire to introduce an intermittent instability into the model.